 So, I’m not the craftiest person.
 You might hear me say “I’m no Martha Stewart” every once in a while.
 Because of this, I’ll let Martha Stewart herself explain to you how to make a Bow.
 You can use the same procedure and upcycle old magazines, calendars, newspapers (like I did in the image above) or coloured plastic bags.
 I’m planning on making a few of these and testing out different materials!

-Perhaps you can reuse something you already have in your home to wrap your presents.
+Another great eco-friendly Christmas wrapping idea is to reuse something you already have in your home to wrap your presents.
 Here are some ideas that might make beautiful wrapping if you use them creatively:

 - Old Maps,